 Red, White and You!

-The major difference in colour between red wine and white wine comes from the fact that red wine is made from dark red and black grapes, while white wine is made from white grapes.
+The major difference in colour between red wine and white wine comes from the fact that its wine is made from dark red and black grapes, while white wine is made from white grapes.

 But there is a bigger difference!
 You see… red wine uses the whole grape when it is being made including the seeds and the skin.